Getting to Bonaire is easy.

 The majority of Bonaire’s visitors arrive via airplanes originating in many North American and European gateways.
 Those from South America arrive on regional connections.
-Read more about the airline service to Bonaire.
 Flamingo Airport offers many services to arriving and departing travelers.

 Finally, there are still those who arrive by sailing into Bonaire.
 For those arriving via yachts or cruising in, you may find the information on our yachting page helpful.

-Check out all the links and read the dive magazines for tips on Bonaire.
+Check out all the links and read the dive magazines for tips.
 The island will win your heart.
 We may be hard to reach at times, but once you get here, you won’t want to leave.